allenai/understanding_mcqa/README.md

+**NOTE: An updated version of this paper has been accepted as a spotlight to ICLR 2025 (see [pdf]()).
+This codebase has not yet been updated to reflect the new version of the paper, but I hope to do this before the conference.
+Please reach out to me via email if you are looking for the updated code.**

 This repository contains code for the arXiv preprint ["Answer, Assemble, Ace: Understanding How Transformers Answer Multiple Choice Questions"](https://arxiv.org/abs/2407.15018).

 I've cleaned this code up substantially from the version used to run the experiments in the paper, so if you have any replication issues, please open an issue or email me!